What are the biggest mistakes investors make during the buying process? Due Diligence.

 Performing Due Diligence

 The first step of due diligence is to take a deep dive into market research.
 If you are investing in a new city, look up the city’s regulations on rent control, evictions, zoning, permitting process, and any laws that may impact your investment strategy.
 From speaking with brokers, investors, and residents, you can become familiar with the area.
-By the time you start sourcing deals, you should have a very good idea of how much properties are trading and renting for, what the supply and demand looks like, and what amenities tenants value the most.
+By the time you start sourcing deals, you should have a very good idea of how much properties are trading and renting for, what the supply and demand look like, and what amenities tenants value the most.

 Work with Experts